Google alerts for business

 Setting up your Google alerts

-Now we’ve convinced you how helpful Google alerts could be for your business, we’ll give you some tips for setting up your own.
+Now we’ve convinced you how helpful Google alerts for business could be for you, we’ll give you some tips for setting up your own.

 1. Head over to https://www.google.com/alerts to set up your alerts account.